You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Mid-May: Online submission forms for Round 1 go live (Inkubators, Panels, Demos, Pop-Up Exhibitions, Themed Portfolios, Mobile Events, Special Events)

-June 15: Round 1: Event Proposals due.
+New Deadline TBA: Round 1: Event Proposals due.
 Events are juried by the Providence Steering Committee.

-July 15: Round 2: Event Participant Call goes live!
+Late Summer: Round 2: Event Participant Call goes live!
 (Panel participants, Themed Portfolios participants, Special Event participants).
 Submit applications through our website.

-August 15: Round 2: Event Participant applications due.
+Fall: Round 2: Event Participant applications due.
 Participants selected by Event Organizers.